 The harpsichord is a stringed instrument with a keyboard, and can be considered an ancestor of the modern piano.
 The harpsichord developed in several countries in Europe from the time it first appeared in the late 1300's, until the mid-1800's when the piano began to take precedence.
 The development of the instrument, its music, and the stylistic practises for playing the harpsichord varied widely depending on the country and its musical characteristics and style.
-Even the names were different: wirginal in England; clavecin in France, cembalo in Italy and clavicimbalo in Spain.
-Important composers in the development of music for the harpsichord include: <a href="https://girolamo.org/g
+Even the names were different: virginal in England; clavecin in France, cembalo in Italy and clavicimbalo in Spain.
+Important composers in the development of music for the harpsichord include: Girolamo Frescobaldi and Domenico Scarlatti (Italy); François Couperin and Jean-Philippe Rameau (France); John Bull and Henry Purcell (England); Johann Jakob Froberger and Georg Philipp Telemann (Germany).
+Harpsichords are still used today, especially to perform music of the Renaissance and Baroque eras, most commonly the music of J.S.
+Bach and G. F. Handel.